- 100% pure natural Ingredients

 Stubble trimmer, just as any other beard trimmer, needs to be cleaned after each use.
 This will double its lifetime.

-It is already mentioned that waterproof models can be cleaned with water, while non-waterproof model should be cleaned with a small brush instead.
+It is already mentioned that waterproof models can be cleaned with water, while the non-waterproof model should be cleaned with a small brush instead.

 Oil Your Trimmer’s Blades